The Tata Sierra: A star is born!

 What you CAN live without though is ADAS.
 Autonomous Emergency Braking (AEB) in particular.
 I had a heart in mouth moment in my test drive with the Sierra where the car suddenly jammed all four disc brakes in a narrow lane in Mumbai, for no apparent reason.
 Yes there was a biker sitting on a stationary motorcycle close by but by Bombay standards, he was miles away.
 If there's anything that needs to get banned in India, it should be AEB.
 Speaking of banned features, China recently banned retractable car door handles due to safety reasons.
 The Sierra gets retractable door handles as standard from the base variant onwards.
 Is Tata playing with your safety then?
 Well, no. The door handles that got banned in China are the motorised ones.
 The safety hazard is that the motors may or may not work after the car has had a crash, trapping the occupants inside.
 What Tata gives you with the Sierra are manually retractable ones.
 You either need two hands or fantastic finger skills to open them but on the flipside, they do not jeopardise your safety.

 Did someone say enjoyable?
 How enjoyable are the Sierras to drive?
 I said Sierras because the Sierra gets three engine options and each of one feels like you're driving a completely different car.
-I won't bog you down with numbers and figures, they are there in every video review you can watch online.
-What matters is the character, the experience.
+I won't bog you down with numbers and figures, they are all over the internet, all yours to consume.
+Gaadi ho ya banda, what matter the mot i CHARACTER!
 Starting with the base, the 1.5 NA petrol.
 No showroom is offering test drives of this engine and it seems like for good reason.
-From what reviewers like Autocar India have reported, this seems like an extremely lethargic and underpowered engine on its own and it desperately needs an electric boost that would come some time in the future when the Sierra gets hybridised.
+From what reviewers like Autocar India have reported, this seems like an extremely lethargic and underpowered engine on its own and it desperately needs an electric boost that would come some time in the future when the Sierra gets a tring hybrid powertrain.
 Till then, stay away from it.
-Then the all new 1.5 TGDI petrol which comes only in the top two variants and only with the Aisin sourced 6 speed torque converter automatic gearbox.
+Then comes the all new 1.5 TGDI petrol which comes only in the top two variants and only with the Aisin sourced 6 speed torque converter automatic gearbox.
 Yes, the turbo petrol doesn't get a manual gearbox.
 Facepalm moment for keyboard enthusiasts.
 To be honest, this engine was an anti climax for me.
 Maybe I expected more of it.
-Maybe I was too fresh from my Virtus 1.5 TSI drive.
+Maybe I was too fresh from my Virtus 1.5 TSI test drive.
 Contrary to what most fat reviewers are boasting about, this Tata unit seriously lacks a punch.
 Especially low down where the tourque converter eats up most of the revs and the engine grows loud but doesn't go anywhere.
 Count 1, 2 and then the torque reaches the wheels and the Sierra starts galloping like it should.
 This needs fixing.
 It's ok if my chauffeur is going to drive the car all the time.
 In that case, even the dead NA will do.
-But for driving enthu cutlets, this either needs a manual transmission or a sophisticated dual clutch or even a well tuned AMT that puts down 1:1 power to the wheels from the word go.
-This TC is just nannying the engine a bit too much lower down in the rev range.
+But for driving enthu cutlets, this either needs a manual transmission or a dry clutch DCT or even a well tuned AMT that puts down 1:1 power to the wheels in one gear.
+This TC is just nannying the engine a bit too much at low speeds.
 That leaves us with the diesel.
 Yes, the same Kryojet that you get in the Curvv which makes similar power figures as the Revotorq that you get in the Nexon and the Altroz.
 Tata and its branding games!
-On paper, the Kryojet may sound like another underpowered unit but you'd be mistaken writing it off too soon.
+On paper, the Kryojet may sound like another underpowered unit but you'd be mistaken in writing it off too soon.
 The way this engine is tuned to the Aisin torque converter is magic.
 Plant your foot down and the Sierra immediately jumps and happily pins you in your seat till the next upshift.
 The torque is linear, the delivery is immediate, the shifts are imperceptible.
 What's more, Tata Motors have found some wizardry and done away with the DEF requirement.
 The engine will burn down all bad elements by itself and you don't need to refill DEF like in other modern day oil burners.
 All in all, this is the engine of choice if you ask me.
 It's tried, tested and perfected over the years.
 It will offer a good balance of fun and efficiency to the right kind of driver.
-I didn't get a chance to drive the manual transmissions and hence would reserve my views on them but given the way the clutch felt light and the gear throws felt short in the display Sierra which happened to be a manual, it seems like Tata has made some good progress with the manual gearbox as well.
+And it comes with a manual a well!

 Every car should have that one attribute that would make you ignore everything else and buy it.
+That one element that define it character.
 Something that makes it stand head and shoulders above the rest in that one aspect.
 The Sierra has two.
 The cabin space and the ride quality.
 The latter is where that Land Rover DNA really shines.
 The ride remains flat as a flitter on good roads, making you feel like you're seated in a sedan.
 Come potholes, come bad roads, the Sierra just flattens them with authority you have only seen with more expensive SUVs as also with the Harrier and the Safari.
 The steering is light, it lacks feedback but boy oh boy is it sharp!
 Too sharp and too much fun for a high riding SUV like the Sierra.
 The turning radius is small too, making the Sierra dart in and out of traffic or squeeze into tight parking spots quite comfortably.
 The braking is ok.
 Nothing too dramatic, gets the job done kind of ok.
-I only wish for the AEB to go away.
-All in all, the Sierra is dynamically a fun car to drive and it will surely plant a big wide smile on your face when you try to push it sideways, not so much in a straight line.
+I only wish for the AEB to go away altogether.
+All in all, the Sierra is dynamically a fun car to drive and it will surely plant a big wide smile on your face when you try to push it sideways, not by the speed of it but by that SUV like authority that it does all of this with.

-So where does the Sierra stand in this Bhendi Bazar of the "Creta segment"?
-How does it compare to the gizmo forward Koreans, the power crazy Germans, the ageing Japanese or the big daddy Mahindras?
-For the guy resigned to his fate in life, with the exception of the N-line, a Creta or a Seltos is the default choice.
-They will run well, run efficiently, get good resale, etc. Will they make him smile?
+So where does the Sierra sit in this Bhendi Bazar of the "Creta segment"?
+How does it compare to the gizmo forward Koreans, the power crazy Germans, the stuck in the past Japanese or the big daddy Mahindras?
+For the guy resigned to his fate in life, a Creta or a Seltos is the default safe choice.
+They will run and run well, run efficiently, get good resale, etc. Will they make him smile?
 Well, he's forgotten what smiling is.
-What used to be his smile once, is now burried deep under office meetings, powerpoint presentations, office politics, EMI's, school fees, iphones, foreign holidays and Big Billion Day Sales.
-The Mahindras are for the Daku crowd living north of the Tropic of Cancer and it suits them well.
-Dakus usually end up in jail.
+What used to be his smile once, is now burried deep under office meetings that could have been an email, powerpoint presentations, office politics, EMI's, school fees, iphones, foreign holidays and Big Billion Day Sales.
+The Mahindras are for the Daku janta living north of the Tropic of Cancer and it suits them well.
+But remember, in the end, dakus belong in jail.
 The Taigun and the Kushaq are for the confused souls who secretly want the Virtus or the Slavia but bhai, gaddi toh SUV hi leni hai, so they buy the Taigun / Kushaq and end up being nowhere.
 The Elevate, Grand Vitara, Hyryder and Victoris are for the ones who seek efficiency over everything else.
 Remember that "Suzuki Samurai.
 No problem." ad?
 It applies to this Japanese lot.
 The Sierra comes in with visual appeal.
 It pampers you, cajoles you into spending more time with her, to understand her better and make bright, happy memories together.
 Memories that will remain happy till the car doesn't break down.
-And then begins the next order relationship with the in-laws: the legendary service centre guys.
+And then begins the next order relationship with the in-laws: the legendary Tata service centre guys.
 Their reputation precedes them, Google reviews on any Tata service centre across India would confirm that.
-Do you want it is the question you'll have to answer before buying the Sierra.
-The all new Tata Sierra is a brilliant offering in certain powertrain-drivetrain-variant combinations.
-It oozes character, it oozes dominance, it's accommodating, full of life and too much fun to spend time with.
-But you don't marry a girl, you marry her family and that remains the toughest pill to swallow for any eligible bachelor before he takes the plunge.
-All in all, good job Tata!
+The Sierra may be a brilliant car but are you ready to leave your service experience to luck?
+That's the question you will have to answer for yourself.
+That's because you don't marry a girl, you marry her family and that remains the toughest pill to swallow for any eligible bachelor before he takes the plunge.
+My call is, take a test drive but do not commit now.
+Court for some more time.
+Maybe for a year more.
+There will be a hybrid coming, there will be an EV coming and they will bring with them , improvements in quality.
+Going by the Hyperion in the Harrier and the Safari, there may even be a Hyperion manual coming in the Sierra.
+So should you buy the all new Tata Sierra?
+Not yet.
+The best is yet to come!